mdatif-husain/darwin/artifact-builder/README.md

 5. Open a Pull Request

 Please ensure:
-- Code follows existing style
+- Code follows existing style (Black formatter with 120 line length)
 - Tests pass (`pytest`)
 - Documentation is updated

-## License

-This project is open-sourced under [License TBD].

 ## Acknowledgments

-Darwin ML Serve was originally developed internally and is now open-sourced to benefit the machine learning community.
+Darwin Artifact Builder was originally developed internally and is now open-sourced to benefit the machine learning community.

----

-For more detailed information, please refer to the API documentation at `/docs` when the service is running.